 This isn’t to say that PTs can’t take a stand against something they believe in – they certainly can.
 Only they tend to do so when participating makes them happy.

 With great freedom comes great responsibility.
 It’s no surprise that some have abused their situation as PTs.
 Given the globally “heated” tax situation as well, there’s some understandable negative opinions on flag theory.

 One of the extremely disappointing things you begin to learn while living, working and running businesses overseas is that with decreased regulation often comes shady individuals – and in more cases than not – a whole lot of people selling snake oil/misinformation.

 The good news however, is that the days of doing illegal things with money are fast coming to an end.
-Perpetual travellers I’ve met are highly legitimate business people and likely to be more tax compliant than many white collar workers, claiming made up deductions.
+Perpetual travellers I’ve met are highly legitimate business people and likely to be more tax compliant than many everyday citizens who claim made up deductions for a measly deduction.